 “We are happy that the Australian prime ministry announced that Australia will stop export plastic scrap waste to other countries,” Arisandi said.

-Elsewhere, Australia’s refusal to accept radioactive waste from a rare earths processing plant in Malaysia that processes materials mined in Western Australia has not proved popular with locals.
-The Malaysian plant is the only major rare earths processing facility outside of China, which has threatened to restrict the international supply of the materials – vital to electronics and military hardware – should its relationship with the US degenerate further.
+Elsewhere, Australia’s refusal to accept radioactive waste from a rare earths processing plant in Malaysia that handles materials mined in Western Australia, has not proved popular with locals near the facility.
+The Malaysian plant is the only major rare earths processing site outside China, which has threatened to restrict the international supply of the materials – vital to electronics and military hardware – should its relationship with the U.S. degenerate further.